salini/arboris-python/doc/quickstart.rst

 =====================

-To get informations about the world, we can add :class:`arboris.core.Observers` to the simulation.
+To get informations about the world, we can add :class:`arboris.core.Observer` to the simulation.
-One of these observers saves the trajectory of the frames for later viewing.
+One of these observers displays the evolution of the world while simulation is running, and another saves the trajectory of the frames for later viewing.
 See :doc:`visu` for more details.

 Using a controller